Sai Pallavi: Media image and artistry

-Film journalist Subha J Rao noted that she brings "freshness" on screen and added, "Sai Pallavi comes across as someone unafraid to flaunt her unconventional looks, offbeat film choices and lack of pretence."
-Rediff.com placed her second in its "Top 5 Malayalam Actresses" list of 2016, with Vijay George stating that she "stole everyone's hearts" in Premam.
-In 2020, Pallavi became the only actress to feature in Forbes Indias 30 under 30 list.
-She stood at the 20th place in its most influential stars on Instagram in South cinema for the year 2021 list.
-In 2022, Forbes India included her in its first ever "Showstoppers – India's Top 50 Outperformers" list.
+The press has routinely noted her academic discipline in balancing an active film career with medical studies, having graduated with a Medical Degree (MD) from Tbilisi State Medical University in 2016.
+Film journalist Subha J. Rao noted that she brings "freshness" to the screen, adding, "Sai Pallavi comes across as someone unafraid to flaunt her unconventional looks, offbeat film choices and lack of pretence."
+Rediff.com placed her second in its "Top 5 Malayalam Actresses" list of 2016, with Vijay George stating that she "stole everyone's hearts" through her debut performance as Malar in Premam.

+In 2020, Pallavi was the only actress featured in Forbes Indias annual "30 Under 30" list.
+She was ranked 20th in its list of the most influential stars on Instagram in South Indian cinema for the year 2021.
+In 2021, she became one of the most tweeted-about South Indian actress.
+In 2022, Forbes India included her in its inaugural "Showstoppers – India's Top 50 Outperformers" list, honoring individuals across cinema, sports, and business.